squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 :n:`@var_or_hole`) is equivalent to using a type hole :g:`(x:_)`.
 The type hole will have to be inferred by unification.

-.. note:: Tags in binders do not always have a meaning, e.g. in the
+.. note:: Tags in binders do not always have a meaning, e.g., in the
-          function :g:`fun(x:int[const])=>f`.
-Squirrel will
-          ignore the tags in such cases.
+          function declared with an :term:`abstraction` as follows :g:`fun(x:int[const])=>f`, Squirrel will ignore the tags in such cases.

-.. todo:: Charlie: the previous note uses an abstraction before it is defined, move this note down a bit?
-Or add a see later in the note?
-Specify why the binder does not have a meaning here would also be a plus.
-(I actually thought that tags in binders never have a meaning, which a later note actually says.

 .. note:: Binding twice the same variable name yields two distinct
           variables (there is a hidden unique identifier).